alphagov/govuk-puppet/development-vm/README.md

 ## 11. Troubleshooting

-See this page in [the dev manual](#TODO) for troubleshooting tips related to the use of Vagrant and the development VM.
+If you're having trouble with Vagrant or the development VM, there are [troubleshooting tips](https://docs.publishing.service.gov.uk/manual.html) in the dev manual.